grokify/ringcentral-demos-fax-cover-page/README.md

 When using these demos, the fax API `coverIndex` parameter should be set to `0` so that no cover page is added.

-### Logo example
+### Images

-In the Ruby example, there is an alternate handlebars template that supports embedding logos: `view_coverpage_logo.handlebars`.
+Some file types have embedded images such as DOC, DOCX and PDF.
+Embedding images in these filetypes should work fine.

+For HTML, use a `img` tag with a `src` attribute.
+[CSS Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs) are not currently supported yet.
+The examples have an alternate handlebars template that supports embedding an image logo: `view_coverpage_with_image.handlebars`.
 To use this demo, just reference it in the `.env` file.

-Of note, the RingCentral HTML rendering image can render images specified as `src` attributes in the `img` tag but not as [CSS Data URIs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).

 ## Adding Your Cover Page